This post contains affiliate links.

 Your router is vital to your internet connection, but it’s unique for another reason as well.

-Let’s talk about IP addresses.
+Let’s talk about how many IP addresses a router has.

-It’s different because the rest of your internet devices will only have one IP address.
+This makes a router unique because the rest of your internet devices will only have one IP address.

 So why does a router have two IP addresses while your other devices have one?